Dibibk/GospelEra/replit.md

 ✅ LocalStorage persistence for user preferences
 ✅ Smooth transitions and responsive design

-**Spiritual/Gospel Imagery (Added August 2025):**
-✅ Generated spiritual imagery: Golden cross, Holy Spirit dove, praying hands ✅ GospelBranding component with cross icon in professional logo design ✅ CreationInspiration component with faith-based messaging for post creation ✅ BlessingFooter component with scripture verse and dove symbolism ✅ Meaningful integration of spiritual elements throughout interface ✅ Professional and purposeful use of gospel imagery in branding and UX

-The web application is now feature-complete with PWA capabilities, customizable themes, spiritual imagery, and ready for mobile app development.
+The web application is now feature-complete with PWA capabilities, customizable themes, and ready for mobile app development.

 # User Preferences